akinsho/bufferline.nvim/README.md

   If you are using `airline` make sure you set `let g:airline#extensions#tabline#enabled = 0`.
   If you are using `lightline` this also takes over the tabline by default and needs to be deactivated.

+- **Doesn't this plugin go against the "vim way"?**

+  This is much better explained by [buftablines's author](https://github.com/ap/vim-buftabline#why-this-and-not-vim-tabs).
+  Please read this for a more comprehensive answer to this questions.
+The short answer to this is buffers represent files in nvim and tabs, a collection of windows (or just one).
+Vim natively allows visualising tabs i.e. collections of window, but not just the files that are open.
+There are _endless_ debates on this topic, but allowing a user to see what files they have open doesn't go against any clearly stated vim philosophy.
+It's a text editor and not a religion 🙏.
+  Obviously this won't appeal to everyone, which isn't really a feasible objective anyway.